Skip to main content

 Configure the workflow

-The Archive PDF/A-2 workflow’s profile provides detailed configuration options for converting files to the PDF/A-2 standard.
+The Archive as PDF/A-2 workflow’s profile provides detailed configuration options for converting files to the PDF/A-2 standard.
 The profile configuration allows for the customization of all processing steps.

 tip